SchokiCoder/book_modern_c/src/15_pointers.md

 stack.
 Sometimes programs do some heavier tasks so that won't work.
 Use more memory.

+```c
+{{ #include ../code/15/malloc.c }}
+```

 _But with all great things comes a great responsibility,_
 _that of the programmers being runtime stability._
 _How, you ask, are they up to the task?_
-_To which the answer is a simple library._
+_To which the answer is a disciplined mentality._

-```c
-{{ #include ../code/15/malloc.c }}
-```

 `malloc` is short for memory allocate and it's parameter is asking how many bytes you want.
 This introduces us to the new operator "sizeof". "sizeof" returns how many bytes are used for a given type or variable.
 After that we